 The short answer is “opportunity cost.”
 Here’s a real story on a home purchase that just recently closed.
 I got a call from a financial advisor whose high-net-worth client’s daughter was about to buy her first home in the $250,000 price range.
 The daughter, let’s call her Grace (not her real name), already had enough of her own assets from an inheritance to buy the house for cash, even though she had just graduated from college a few years ago.

-The advisor suggested that rather than paying cash for the home, perhaps the daughter should obtain a mortgage and keep more of her investment portfolio working for her which had been growing for several years at an average rate of return in the 6% to 7% range.
+The financial advisor suggested that rather than paying cash for the home, perhaps the daughter should obtain a mortgage and keep more of her investment portfolio working for her since it had been growing for several years at an average rate of return in the 6% to 7% range.
 In fact, the advisor suggested, funds could be withdrawn out of the investment portfolio on a monthly basis to assist the daughter with her mortgage payments if necessary.

 The dad thought that was a reasonable idea, so I presented some detailed scenarios via a GoToMeeting® session where the dad and daughter could both view my computer screen as we went over the various loan amount, rate, and closing cost options.
 We zeroed in on a 15-year fixed-rate loan in the 3.25% to 3.5% range.
 Accunet provided a Rock-Solid Guaranteed Pre-approval to Grace, and within a few months, she successfully negotiated an offer to buy a home for $250,000.
 The question then was whether or not she should make a $100,000 or $150,000 down payment.